awsdocs/amazon-efs-user-guide/doc_source/performance.md

 # Amazon EFS Performance<a name="performance"></a>

-This chapter provides an overview of Amazon EFS performance, discusses the available performance modes and throughput modes, and outlines some useful performance tips\.
+Following, you can find an overview of Amazon EFS performance, with a discussion of the available performance and throughput modes and some useful performance tips\.

 ## Performance Overview<a name="performance-overview"></a>